 - Wait for a reply Message with Credit status

 “Good” will mean you have are not blacklisted while “Default” will mean you are a defaulter, and therefore you can not access loans.

 You can also access a free credit report once a year from Transunion.
 However, you can access more than one report after paying Ksh.650 to PayBill 212121 and using your phone ID number as the account number.

 To obtain a clearance certificate through Transunion, you will pay a Ksh.
 2,200 fee to the PayBill number 212121 and enter your ID number as the Account Number.
 After paying, send your Mpesa message to email@example.com to claim your certificate.

-Now that you I have shown you how to check your CRB status, you will be able to analyze your creditworthiness before going out for a loan.
-It is advised that you check your credit status with all the three platforms since some lenders forward defaulters to all the three bureaus.
+Now that I have shown you how to check your CRB status, you will be able to analyze your creditworthiness before going out for a loan.
+It is advised that you check your credit status with all three platforms since some lenders forward defaulters to all three bureaus.